 Misconceptions that going to couples therapy means your marriage is in trouble remain today, even though you don't need to see a therapist with your partner only when your relationship is in trouble.
 Premarital counseling can help you build a stronger, happier, and longer-lasting marriage—especially if you go before deep-seated resentments build up.

 The average married couple has about a 50% chance of getting divorced in the United States.
 But one study found that those who underwent emotional focused therapy (EFT) had closer to a 75% chance of staying married.
 So while it might seem like going to counseling means your relationship is in trouble, making the choice to seek counseling more often than not results in couples being happier and staying together.

 How Much Does Premarital Counseling Cost?

 The cost of premarital counseling varies based on the service provider.
-Of the companies we reviewed, prices ranged from $55-$150 a session or $240-$400+ a month.
+Of the companies we reviewed, prices ranged from $55 to $150 a session or $240 $400+ per month.
 Intensive weekends ran higher.
-A subscription counseling service, like Talkspace, or a one-time fee program, like Our Relationship, tend to be less expensive than pay-per-session counseling.
+A subscription counseling service, like Talkspace, or a one-time fee program, like Our Relationship, tends to be less expensive than pay-per-session counseling.

 How Is Premarital Counseling Different From Couples Counseling?

-Premarital counseling typically addresses issues that are arising because of an impending marriage, or it focuses on preparing you for marriages by helping you build better communication and intimacy skills.
-This type of counseling will typically explore family triggers, financial or religious concerns, finances, differences in upbring, whether you plan on having kids (and how you’ll raise them), and other issues that might come up in a marriage.
+Premarital counseling typically addresses issues that are arising because of an impending marriage, or focuses on preparing you for marriage by helping you build better communication and intimacy skills.
+This type of counseling often explores family triggers, financial or religious concerns, differences in upbringing, whether you plan on having kids (and how you’ll raise them), and other issues that might come up in a marriage.